betaflight/betaflight.com/docs/wiki/archive/GPS-Rescue-v4-4.md

 | Matek M8Q-5883      | yes   | yes  | yes       | QMC5883L | works well, mag noisy unless placed carefully                               |
 | iFlight M8Q-5883 V2 | yes   | yes  | yes       | QMC5883L | works well, minor spikes in GPS position, mag noisy unless placed carefully |

+## Software settings

+The defaults should be good for initial tests, but there are some important things to set that depend on your quad and how it behaves:

+- Calibrate your accelerometer so the quad hovers level
+- Set the Stage 1 Failsafe fallback throttle value (the value on the throttle channel) to a value that will make the quad climb steadily.
+This is the value that will be applied when the quad initially loses signal.
+If it is too low, and you're flying over water, before the GPS Rescue code kicks in - one second after signal loss - you may descend enough to end up in the water
+- Set the GPS Rescue throttle value to a value that is close to a hover.
+This is the initial value that gets applied once the rescue kicks in.
+The PIDs that control throttle will take over at this point, by adding or subtracting from this value.
+It should be a value that is close to the hover value.

+Otherwise, read all the software settings below, and make sure they are suitable for what you want to do.
+Do not change anything a long way off defaults quickly; take your time.

+## Ways to initiate a GPS Rescue

+**1. RC Link Loss**

+Here we want the quad to enter Stage 1 Failsafe for the Stage 1 duration, just for long enough to be sure the link really is lost, then enter Stage 2 failsafe, which should be set to GPS Rescue and fly home.
+Once the link is restored, control can be restored by wiggling the sticks more than 30 degrees out from centre.
+WARNING: Do NOT wiggle the sticks until you've got an FPV video signal back, otherwise you may regain control but not know where you're going!
+Wait until your signal strength indicator is good and you have a decent FPV feed, **then** wiggle the sticks.

+If the radio or FPV link never recover, let it fly home and it will land itself.

+Basic necessities
+- enable GPS, check its settings, check in Configurator that it shows correct position
+- set Failsafe Stage 1 to manually enable level mode, and configure a manual throttle value that will make the quad climb steadily
+- set GPS Rescue as the Failsafe Stage 2 mode, set the GPS hover throttle to a value that hovers or climbs a little, check all the GPS Rescue settings
+- if you have a Baro, check it using the ALTITUDE debug (see debug info at the end), and enable it provided it works well and improves altitude control

+**2. Stick-induced Failsafe emulation**

+Here we want the quad to emulate a link loss.
+As soon as the switch is hit, the quad should enter Stage 1 and then Stage 2 failsafe.
+To regain control, just undo the Failsafe Switch.
+DO NOT PANIC AND DISARM BY MISTAKE - just undo the failsafe switch!!!
+This is great for testing.

+Basic setup:
+- configure all settings as above
+- configure a Mode switch to activate Failsafe
+- test carefully

+**3. Directly enter GPS Rescue with the GPS Rescue Mode swith**

+Here we want the quad to immediately level out, climb and start to fly home - no waiting.
+It makes sense when used as an emergency 'safety return' switch, perhaps, in cases where you're long-ranging and lose FPV signal, or in Acro and lose control in the distance.
+Just hit the GPS Rescue Mode switch and it should level out, climb, and head back to home.
+Undo the switch, and you're immediately back in control.

+This option does not require Failsafe to be enabled at all.

+Basic setup:
+- configure the GPS Rescue hover throttle value, and other GPS settings on the right side of the Failsafe panel
+- don't worry about the other Failsafe settings (unless you want Failsafe on true signal loss to work, in which case, set them up as above)
+- configure a Mode switch to activate GPS Rescue
+- test carefully

 ## Important notes:

 - **Do a LOT of GPS Rescue tests with switch initiation at close range over soft grass!** Then do them with true failsafe, by turning the radio off, and do these tests initially up close!
 Before doing radio-off tests, ensure that your radio link can re-establish itself if the radio is power-cycled when GPS Rescue is not enabled.
 Otherwise it can't re-establish when it needs to.

-- **Remember to set the GPS Rescue Hover throttle value accurately!** The correct value makes the quad hover, or very slowly descend, while in level mode with the heaviest battery you plan to use.
+- **Remember to set the GPS Rescue Hover throttle value accurately!** The correct value makes the quad hover, or very slowly ascend, while in level mode with the heaviest battery you plan to use.
 The best value can be estimated by setting Failsafe Stage 1 to Level mode, and then set the throttle value to a value that gets it to climb while in stage 1.
 The GPS Hover value is the value that the quad will first apply to throttle on signal loss.
 If too low, it will tend to drop at that point; if too high, it will climb.
 It is better to 'err on the high side'; climbing too fast is usually less of a problem, than dropping like a stone, when you have signal loss.

-- **Also remember to set the Stage 1 throttle value manually to a hover value!** (See below).
+- **Remember to set the Stage 1 throttle value manually to a hover value!** (See below).
 When entering a true RF loss failsafe, the quad will use the Stage 1 settings for throttle during the Stage 1 period while hoping to recover signal.
 If the Stage 1 throttle channel value is set to 'Auto' you will immediately fall from the sky.
 Set it to a hover value so that it won't do anything bad before starting the rescue.

 - **Always ensure that level mode hovers flat and true before taking off**.
 If the quad drifts sideways during return, it's usually because the accelerometer has a roll offset.